 Chair rise test performance was associated with all-cause, CVD and stroke mortality (Table 2), but not IHD and cancer mortality.
 Women in the slowest chair test tertile had 32% (HR, 1.32; 95% CI, 1.16-1.51), 41% (HR, 1.41; 95% CI, 1.14-1.76), and 80% (HR, 1.80; 95% CI, 1.23-2.64) higher risk of all-cause, CVD and stroke mortality, respectively, compared with the fastest tertile (Model 3) (Table 2).

 Hand-grip strength was associated with all cause and CVD mortality, but not with stroke, IHD and cancer mortality.
 Women in the weak tertile had 41% (HR, 1.41; 95% CI, 1.20-1.66) higher risk of all-cause mortality compared with the strongest tertile.
 The weakest tertile had 32% (HR, 1.32; 95% CI, 1.02-1.71) higher risk of CVD mortality compared to the strongest tertile (Model 1) (Table 2).
-Further confounder adjustment, maintained the significant association for all-cause mortality, while the association between grip strength and CVD mortality was attenuated (Model 2 and 3) (Table 2).
+Further confounder adjustment, maintained the significant association for all-cause mortality, while the association between grip strength and CVD mortality was no longer statistical significant (Model 2 and 3) (Table 2).
 The results of complete case analyses were not materially different than the imputation analyses (Supplementary Table 1).

-Table 3 show the hazard ratios of mortality according to chair test and hand grip strength respectively, in combination with physical activity above and below current recommendations.
+Table 3 shows the hazard ratios of mortality according to chair test and hand grip strength respectively, in combination with physical activity above and below current recommendations.
 There was an independent association between physical activity and the chair-rise test performance in predicting all-cause and CVD mortality.
 Women with a slow chair rise test, and below current recommendations of physical activity had higher risk of all-cause and CVD mortality (P for interaction; 0.36 for all-cause, 0.23 for CVD) compared with the reference group (fast chair test and following current recommendations of physical activity).
 Women with a slow chair rise test and following current recommendations had comparable risk of all-cause mortality (HR, 1.37; 95% CI, 1.07-1.76) with women with a fast chair rise test and below current recommendations of physical activity (HR, 1.38; 95% CI ,1.07-1.77) (Model 3).
 The handgrip test results were independent of physical activity in predicting all-cause mortality (P for interaction; 0.28 for all-cause).
 Women with weak handgrip strength had higher risk of all-cause mortality compared to the reference (strong handgrip strength and recommended physical activity), independent of whether they followed the physical activity recommendations (HR, 1.39; 95% CI, 1.05-1.85) or not (HR, 1.70; 95% CI, 1.28-2.26) (Model 3).

 The combined analyses of grip strength and chair rise performance showed that each measure of muscle strength was independently associated with all cause and CVD mortality (P for interaction; 0.52 for all-cause, 0.13 for CVD), with worse performance on either handgrip or chair performance being associated with higher risk (Supplementary Table 2).
-Compared with the reference group of fast chair test and high grip strength, the hazard ratios were 1.59 (95% CI, 1.27-2.00) for all-cause mortality, and 1.49 (95% CI, 1.04-2.3) for CVD mortality in those with slow chair performance and low handgrip (Model 3).
+Compared with the reference group of fast chair test and high grip strength, the hazard ratios were 1.59 (95% CI, 1.27-2.00) for all-cause mortality, and 1.49 (95% CI, 1.04-2.13) for CVD mortality in those with slow chair performance and low handgrip (Model 3).